kuzzleio/koncorde/README.md

 ## Install

-This library can only be used with NodeJS version 6.x or higher.
+This library can only be used with NodeJS version 12.x or higher.
-Both a C and a C++ compilers are needed to install the following dependencies: [Espresso Logic Minimizer](https://www.npmjs.com/package/espresso-logic-minimizer) and [Boost Geospatial Index](https://www.npmjs.com/package/boost-geospatial-index)
+Both a C and a C++ compilers are needed to install its dependencies: Koncorde cannot be used in a browser.

 To install: